-Sphagnum Moss: Acts as filter between soil & rock layer
+Sphagnum Moss: Acts as a filter between soil and rock layers

 Bonsai Soil Mix: This is my favorite indoor potting mix – period.
 It’s the perfect blend of organic matter (without adding unnecessary and often stinky manuers) with more sand and pumice than most potting blends to encourage good drainage without drying out too fast like cactus mix.

 Plants: Do not crowd container; less is more.
 And remember, right plant, right place!
 For example, dwarf tropicals are much happier in a closed system (with a lid), and cacti are perfect for open air terrariums (no lid).
 Neither one requires a great botanist to keep content; they thrive on neglect and object to over watering more than anything.
 No-fuss tropicals include Red Star (Cryptanthus), Spikemoss, Button Fern, Baby Tears, and Pepperomia.
 Cacti are tough, but can be a little scary.
 Here are some tips to make them more user friendly.
 Protect your hands with gloves, protect the cactus spines by using a sponge, or avoid spines altogether by selecting a spineless variety!